Read-The-Question/rtq-review/src/pages/md/owners/owner_ak_all.md

 <div class='question question'>

 A cafe sold $40$ sandwiches on Monday.
-$45 \%$ of the sandwiches werre vegetarian.
+$45 \%$ of the sandwiches were vegetarian.
 How many vegeetarian sandwiches did the cafe sell?

 </div>
 <div class='workings'>